ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service-in-ballerina.md

 ## Setting up the Prerequisites

-To complete this tutorial, you need the below.
+To complete this tutorial, you need:

 1. A command terminal
 2. A text editor